angarev/React-component-generator-vscode-extension/README.md

 A basic Visual Studio Code plugin that converts selected text to react functional component.

-You can select your text and use the shortcut ctrl+alt+c or click on right mouse button and select "Create React Component"
+You can select your text and use the shortcut ctrl+alt+c or click on the right mouse button and select "Create React Component"

 ![Converting name to react functional component](https://github.com/angarev/React-component-generator-vscode-extension/blob/main/assets/createComponent.gif)